007-Ozalp/CMEMS-Reanalysis-Data-Management/README.md

 # [CMEMS-Reanalysis](https://resources.marine.copernicus.eu/products) and Ocean Model Data Management:

-# Source Data Preparation to upload in the Archive and ERDDAP Server
+# Source Data Preparation to upload in the Archive and ERDDAP Server is in the [following folder](https://github.com/007-Ozalp/CMEMS-Reanalysis-Data-Management/tree/main/Folder%20Management%20for%20the%20CMEMS%20Datasets)

-Each variable can be managed in the following ways by reading directly from downloaded folders:
+Each variable can be managed by reading datasets directly from downloaded folders:

-.[Step1](https://github.com/007-Ozalp/CMEMS-Reanalysis-Data-Management/blob/main/step_1_CMEMS_REANALYSIS_AdriaticSea.ipynb) corrisponds to time:30/31 days and depth level: 74 over Adriatic Sea.

-.[Step2](https://github.com/007-Ozalp/CMEMS-Reanalysis-Data-Management/blob/main/step_2_CMEMS_REANALYSIS_AdriaticSea.ipynb) corrisponds to time: 365/366 days and depth level: 74  over Adriatic Sea.

-Prepared datasets within associated metadata have to be in CF convention to be uploaded in the ERDDAP Server.
+Prepared datasets within associated metadata have to be in [CF convention](https://ncas-cms.github.io/cf-python/) to be uploaded in the [ERDDAP Server](https://coastwatch.pfeg.noaa.gov/erddap/index.html).

 # Extract Information from source data